Key takeaways

 What is passive investing?

-Passive investing, sometimes called buy-and-hold, is a popular investment approach where you invest in stocks and other securities with the intention of holding onto them for an extended period regardless of changes in the stock market.
-You ignore day-to-day market movements and allow the investment to perform over the long term.
+Passive investing, another term for buy-and-hold, means you invest in stocks and other securities with the intention of holding onto them for an extended period regardless of changes in the stock market.
+You keep your portfolio intact even through short-term, significant market movements and allow the investment to grow over time.

 Historically, a large share of the stock market’s gains and losses occur in just a few days of any given year.
 Since the pattern of returns isn’t predictable from month to month, a consistent investment can add to your bottom line.

-The overall goal of passive investing is to build wealth gradually.
+A key to passive investing is a willingness to build wealth gradually.
 Passive investors don’t profit from market timing or short-term market fluctuations.
 The most popular form of passive investing is to own funds that seek to replicate market indices, such as the S&P 500.

 What is active investing?